Coronavirus / Covid-19 Information

 An asymptomatic positive pupil should self-isolate at home for 10 days too.

-We will need to ask about close contacts as they will need to self-isolate too.
-Should there be further updates about your child’s absence, then please report their absence on the text line 07860 095596 or email any other information to the school on firstname.lastname@example.org.
+Should there be further updates about your child’s absence, then please report their absence on the text line 07860 095596 or email any other information to the school on email@example.com.

 - Asymptomatic cases at school: